gravitational/gravity/docs/5.x/catalog.md

 └── values.yaml
 ```

-To make it work as an application image, we need to make sure that the pod's
+Before building an application image, we need to make sure that the pod's
 image reference includes a registry template variable which can be set to
 an appropriate registry during installation: